59de44955ebd/WinSetupShell/README.md

 - Battery status (if there is a battery): Tooltip shows the battery charge level in % and the estimated remaining time (if the PC is not plugged in).

+If the shell is run inside regular Windows 11 instead of Windows PE, there are 3 more icons:

+- Volume (if sound is available): Click opens a slider that allows to adjust the master volume.

+- Brightness: Click opens a slider that allows to adjust the screen brightness.

+- Sleep: Click toggles if sleep mode (stand by) of the PC is allowed or prevented.

+## Clock

+The clock in the lower right corner shows the current time without seconds, its tooltip shows the current date.
+Clicking on the clock opens a small pane that displays the current time with seconds as well as the current date and a browsable calendar.

 ## Included applications (Freeware/Shareware/Trialware)

 - [7-Zip](https://www.7-zip.org/)